mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

    Open the MAMP PRO start page of your local web server.
    Additional information about the MAMP PRO start page is in the [Webstart](../WebStart) section.
 *  **Servers**
    Starts the current GroupStart services of MAMP PRO.
-Stops all services if any GroupStart service is already running.
-MAMP PRO comes with both the [Apache](../Servers-and-Services/Apache) and [Nginx](../Servers-and-Services/Nginx) web servers as well as the [MySQL](../Servers-and-Services/MySQL) database server.
+Stops all services if any GroupStart services are already running.
 *  **Revert**
    Discards all changes, which have not already been confirmed with `Save`.
 *  **Save**